How Many Calories to Eat When Bulking

 To calculate your maintenance calories, you can use methods such as calorie calculators, activity level multipliers, or tracking intake.

-An accurate determination of your maintenance calories will position you to devise a bulking plan that maximizes muscle growth while curbing fat gain.
+An accurate determination of your maintenance calories will position you to devise a bulking plan that maximizes the growth of muscles while curbing increases in body fat.

 Establishing Your Calorie Surplus